US federal loans

 Please complete your loan agreement (MPNs) on StudentLoans.gov.
 As we are a foreign school, new MPNs must be completed every year of study you apply for a federal loan at Oxford.
 You must complete an MPN for each type of loan you are taking, for example:

-• Undergraduates: complete an MPN for the Subsidized and Unsubsidized loans and, if applicable, your parent should complete a separate MPN for the Parent PLUS loan.
+- Undergraduates: complete an MPN for the Subsidized and Unsubsidized loans and, if applicable, your parent should complete a separate MPN for the Parent PLUS loan.

-• Graduates: complete up to two MPNs - one for the Unsubsidized loan and one for the Grad PLUS loan.
+- Graduates: complete up to two MPNs - one for the Unsubsidized loan and one for the Grad PLUS loan.

 Step 6 - Complete entrance counselling

-You must complete entrance counselling for each loan type your are taking.
+You must complete entrance counselling for each loan type you are taking.
 The entrance counselling link on the StudentLoans.gov will fulfil counselling requirements for Direct Subsidized Loans, Direct Unsubsidized Loans and Direct PLUS Loans.

 You do not need to complete this step if you have completed entrance counselling which covers all of the above loan types in a previous institution or year of study.

-Please note that financial counselling for the PLUS loan type is not entrance counselling, please complete the entrance counselling for all of the above loan types at the entrance counselling link at StudentLoans.gov
+Please note that financial counselling for the PLUS loan type is not entrance counselling, please complete the entrance counselling for all of the above loan types at the entrance counselling link at StudentLoans.gov.

 Step 7 - Complete Oxford’s Cost of Attendance (COA) form